 Findings

-• Each additional share corresponds to roughly 56 additional views after controlling for clicks.
+• Each additional share corresponds to ~56 additional views, controlling for clicks.

-• A one-point increase on the NewsGuard 100-point quality scale corresponds to ~28,700 additional views, independent of sharing volume.
+• A one-point increase on NewsGuard’s 100-point scale yields ~28,700 additional views, independent of sharing volume.

-• The click coefficient remained stable (6–7.5 views per click), contrasting sharply with the volatility of shares and partisanship coefficients.
+• The click coefficient stayed stable (6–7.5 views/click), highlighting the volatility of shares and partisanship coefficients as distinctive.

 Connections